andreasmhallberg/andreasmhallberg.github.io/_posts/2017-05-28-syrian-arabic-politeness-formulae.md

 | *as-salāmu ʿalaykum* | *wa-ʿalaykum salām (wa-raḥmatu allāhi wa-barakātuh)*    |
 | Peace be upon you    | And upon you peace (and God's greace and his blessings) |

-Islamic greeting signalling high degree of formality or allegiance to Islam.
+Islamic greeting signaling high degree of formality or allegiance to Islam.
 The pronoun *-kum* (2mpl) is invariable in the phrase and in its response.

 |           |                                                    |
 | :-        | :-                                                 |